magdesign/PocketVJ-CP-v3/ROADMAP.md

 ### Mapper: <br />
 - Build a completely new version of Mapper with more performance, remote controllable, syncable, edge blending.
 Prototype availabe on my github https://github.com/magdesign/MAGmapper. <br />
-- Find a way to make the B101 CSI HDMI brige working again in ofxMapperCam.
+- Find a way to make the B101 CSI HDMI brige working again in ofxMapperCam. <br />
+- add mapmap, is it useful in some way?...https://coderwall.com/p/3vzg7a/install-mapmap-on-raspberrypi-pidora-18 <br />

 ### Filebrowser: <br />
 - Simplified filebrowser to upload files with drag'n'drop (dropzone.js, but how to configure server?) <br />